- Download our Shanghai Schools Guide

 Minhang

-Located in the southwest part of Shanghai, Minhang is a relatively new neighbourhood, crossed by the Huangpu River.
-Known for its quality educational institutions, the district is home to several international schools.
-This mostly farming and industrial area has pockets of residential areas that are popular with expats.
-There are medium- to high-end villas and apartments close to the schools.
-Residents also have all the conveniences a family could need – grocery stores, shops, restaurants, bars and golf courses.
-When it comes to public transport, Minghang is served by a number of different subway lines.
+Located in the southwest part of Shanghai, Minhang is a relatively new neighbourhood crossed by the Huangpu River.
+Known for its quality educational institutions, the district is home to several highly-regarded international schools.
+You can find medium- to high-end villas and apartments near the schools.
+Residents also have all the conveniences a family could need – shops, grocery shops, restaurants, bars, and golf courses.
+When it comes to public transport, Minghang is served by the metro.

 Jing’an District